graezykev/dev-container/part-5.md

 In this way, we define multiple Dev Containers and database in a common `docker-compose.yml`, and create a `devcontainer.json` respectively for each project to reference the Dev Container in `docker-compose.yml` so you can manage all containers in the same `docker-compose.yml`, and manage each project's `features` and lifecycel scripts avoiding configurations conflics.

+Let's see how we can create this sharable Dev Container configuration.

 ## Common Docker Compose File

 ## Extending Extending a Docker Compose File